 Weekly inspections conducted at the Ash Landfill and recorded in the facility operating record were reviewed and the inspection items have met all expectations and no comments/recommendations have been recorded.
-A visual site inspection was also conducted at the SGS Ash Landfill area on January 4, 2021.
+A visual site inspection was also conducted at the SGS Ash Landfill area on January 4, 2022.
 The inspection included observation of the current geometry and any changes or progress; notation of the total volume disposed of in the Ash Landfill; and if there are other obvious signs of actual or potential structural weakness within the Ash Landfill.

-The current geometry of the landfill consists ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes that continue to be built out towards the west.
+The current geometry of the landfill consists of ash/waste material lifts with benches that are graded inwards towards the upper slope.
+These benches continue to expand uniformly as the landfill progresses.
 No obvious signs of actual or potential structural weakness were observed within the Ash Landfill.

-Based on the review of the facility's regulatory documents, inspection records, and observations noted during the site visit, TEP is in compliance with all the design, construction, operation, and maintenance of the relevant CCR unit (Ash Landfill area) and is consistent with recognized and generally accepted good engineering standards.
+Based on the review of the facility's regulatory documents, inspection records, and observations noted during the site visit, TEP is in compliance with all the CCR Rule requirements pertaining to design, construction, operation, and maintenance of the relevant CCR unit (Ash Landfill area).
+The Ash Landfill design and operation is consistent with recognized and generally accepted good engineering standards.